 The most important thing to remember when you want to lose weight is do not fall for fad diets that go to extremes.
 They simply do not work.

-In fact, it’s even badder than that.
+In fact, it’s more problematic than that.
 When you significantly reduce the amount of food you eat on a diet you are telling your body there will be a period of restriction and training it to conserve energy and store fat.

 It gets worse.
 Even after you come out of a diet, you’ve taught your body to become more efficient at storing fat.

-The alpha linolenic acid in flaxseed oil is an essential fatty acid (EFA).
+The alpha linolenic acid found in flax oil is an essential fatty acid (EFA).
 Your body needs it to function correctly but cannot make it itself.
-You have to get it from your diet and most experts seem to think we’re not getting nearly enough of it.
+You have to get it from your diet and most experts think we are not getting nearly enough of it.

 Omega-6 fats like linoleic acid are also considered essential, but modern Western diets are generally very high in omega-6.
 In fact, it’s quite likely we are getting far too much of them.

-The ideal ratio of omega-3 to omega-6 is said to be at least one to five, preferably even one to two.
+The ideal ratio of omega-3 to omega-6 is cited as at least 1 to 5, preferably even 1 to 2.
 The average American is estimated to be consuming a ratio of around 1 to 20 in favor of omega-6 fats.

-Having ground flaxseed in a meal or taking flax oil when you eat usually increases satiety — that feeling of satisfied fullness after eating.
-But its benefits for weight loss don’t stop there.
-Flaxseed oil and especially the ground meal slows down the digestion of a meal, leading to a gentler rise in blood sugar and therefore insulin.
+Having healthy ground flaxseeds in a meal, or taking flax oil when you eat also increases satiety — that feeling of satisfied fullness after eating.
+Its benefits for weight loss don’t stop there though.

-Given this, it would be beneficial to take the oil or ground flaxseed meal with each main meal of the day if you are trying to lose weight.
-The page on where to find the best flaxseed oil has some of the best organic and cold pressed oils or cold milled flaxseed options I’ve found.
+Given this, it would be beneficial to take the oil or the ground seeds with each main meal of the day if you are trying to lose weight.

-While they wouldn’t provide as much essential omega-3 fatty acids, cold milled flax seeds are also an exceptional source of anti-estrogenic lignans that are very important for women as they may reduce the risk of common hormonal cancers.
+While they wouldn’t provide as much essential omega-3 fatty acids, cold milled flax seeds are also an exceptional source of anti-estrogenic lignans.
+These nutrients are extra important for women as they can reduce the risk of common imbalances.